 Never fear!
 Speech Blubs is here! (cue the super hero music!)
 You now have something to work on while you’re waiting for the therapist to re-open.
 Speech Blubs is an app that helps kids make sounds, then words, and then sentences.
-Just 10-15 minutes a day.
+Just 10-15 minutes a day of speech therapy at-home practice.
 The app has more than 1,500 fun kid activities for late talkers, and for preschoolers, as well.
 Speech Blubs was designed with speech therapists, parents, and KIDS, too!
 Those kids are a big part of our main method, called ‘video modelling,’ which is just kids watching other kids model speaking, and then trying to imitate them.
 This method is a proven way to help kids speak.

 Start 14-day FREE #StayAtHome offer!